 - gastrointestinal disturbances such as nausea and vomiting,

 - mild cognitive impairment.

-Acute toxicity can cause significant neurological effects, including confusion, motor impairment, seizures, coma and death.
+Acute toxicity can cause significant neurological effects, including confusion, motor impairment, seizures, coma, and death.

 Certain antiepileptic drugs may also be used as a mood stabilizer in the treatment of bipolar disorder.
-These include carbamazepine, lamotrigine and sodium valproate.
+These include carbamazepine, lamotrigine, and sodium valproate.
 They are clinically effective and have a better side effect profile than lithium.
 The action of antiepileptic drugs in controlling bipolar disorder may be related to their anticonvulsant activity and blockade of sodium channels.

 There are some differences amongst the antiepileptic drugs used for bipolar disorder.
 Carbamazepine and valproate can be used for the treatment of acute mania.
 Both valproate and lamotrigine are effective for the long-term treatment of bipolar disorder, whereas carbamazepine is less effective in treating bipolar depression.

 Atypical antipsychotic drugs such as olanzapine and risperidone have a role to play in treating bipolar disorder.
-Their main mechanism of action is blockade of D2 receptors as well as 5HT-2 receptors.
+Their main mechanism of action is a blockade of D2 receptors as well as 5HT-2 receptors.
 All atypical antipsychotics can treat mania.
 Some may also be effective in treating bipolar depression.

 Antidepressants are to be used with caution in patients with bipolar disorder as they may induce or exacerbate mania.
 They may be administered in conjunction with a mood stabilizer.

 Clinical Uses of Antipsychotics